skranz/RTutor/README.md

 ### task_notest blocks

 By default also the code as part of a task block will be tested for correctness when the student tests her solution.
-That is because future code may rely on the given code in the task and we want to make sure that the task code has not been accidently changed by the user.
+That is because future code may rely on the given code in the task and we want to make sure that the task code has not been accidentally changed by the user.
 If you don't want to generate tests for the code given in the task you can do so by wrapping the code instead in a block starting with `#< task_notest`, e.g.

 ```{r eval=FALSE}
 #< task_notest